azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 Also, when running scans manually, make sure you are on the latest version of the kit.
 That may also cause a discrepancy between a CA scan and a local scan.
 (CA always runs using the latest version of the kit.)

+#### Why GCA command throws exception on powershell
+To improve the performance of scanning, AzSK used to cache the frequent data on local machine and one of the possible reason for this issue is caching.
+Please follow the below steps that can help you to fix such issue.
+1. Open a fresh PowerShell session
+2. Clear the module session state using this command Clear-AzSKSessionState
+3. Connect your account
+   Connect-AzAccount
+4. Load the required subscription Select-AzSubscription -Subscription '{sid}'
+5. Import the AzSK module (make sure you have latest AzSK module) Import-Module AzSK
+6. Now run scan for you continous assurance
+   GCA -SubscriptionId "{sid}"

 #### How much does it cost to setup Continuous Assurance along with the Monitoring solution?
 Using the following ballpark calculations (and service costs as of Q1-FY18), we estimate that a Continuous Assurance setup along with a Log Analytics workspace for monitoring will cost a little about $80/year for a typical